Aglaonema: Cultivation and uses

+This mainly tropical genus is known for its intolerance of cold temperatures.
+Chilling injury can begin at 15 C. The injury manifests in dark, greasy-looking patches on the foliage.

 Cultivars have been selected for their shape and size, and especially for the color and pattern of the leaves.
 Many have white or cream-colored stems.
 Some have also been developed to tolerate colder temperatures.
 The most common cultivar is 'Silver Queen', which has gained the Royal Horticultural Society's Award of Garden Merit.
-Other cultivars include ‘Cutlass’, ‘Sparkling Sarah’, ‘Red Siam’, and ‘Silver Bay’.

 Most propagation of Aglaonema is done with cuttings and by dividing the basal shoots.
-Care of the houseplant mainly involves protecting it from cold temperatures and excessive sunlight, and removing any inflorescences that develop, which can shorten the life of the plant.
+Care of the houseplant involves protecting it from cold temperatures and excessive sunlight and removing any inflorescences that develop, which can prolong the life of the plant.
+It requires moist soil, and while some cultivars require a small amount of fertilizer, plants are easily injured when oversupplemented.
 Aglaonema are prone to false mites (Brevipalpus californicus).
 They may also acquire populations of nematodes, such as root-knot nematodes and Pratylenchus species, which cause root lesions.
 Pathogens include the fungus Myrothecium roridum and bacteria such as Pseudomonas cichorii, Erwinia chrysanthemi, and Xanthomonas campestris, which can all cause leaf spot.
 Colletotrichum fungi can cause anthracnose.

-The NASA Clean Air Study observed that the species A. modestum was effective at helping to remove the common household air toxins formaldehyde and benzene, another reason for their popularity in public and office spaces.
+The NASA Clean Air Study determined that the species modestum of this plant genus was effective at removing common household air toxins formaldehyde and benzene.

-Aglaonema plants are poisonous due to calcium oxalate crystals; if ingested or absorbed through a mucous membrane, all aroid plants can cause irritation.
-The juice can cause skin irritation, itching, hives and painful rash.
-If swallowed, seek medical attention promptly.
-Depending on the amount ingested, the sensation has been compared to “swallowing sand” or “a throat full of glass shards”, hence the nickname “dumb-cane” being applied to the sister-genus Dieffenbachia as well as Aglaonema.
+Aglaonema plants are poisonous due to calcium oxalate crystals.
+If ingested they cause irritation of the mucous membranes, and the juice can cause skin irritation and painful rash.